gathrean/gathrean/README.md

 - 🎓 I'm currently a 2nd year student in the Computer Systems Technology program in BCIT.

-- 🎧 I love making beats in my free time.
+- 🎧 I love making beats and doing graphic design in my free time!

 - 📫 Reach out to me via gathrean@icloud.com